omersedig77/Wazuh-XDR-Lab-Detection-Enrichment-Automated-Response/docs/09-soar-architecture.md

 - Single host: All services run on one VM.
 Production SOCs distribute across multiple nodes.

--No automatic remediation: The pipeline notifies but does not isolate endpoints or block IPs beyond Wazuh's Active Response.
+- No automatic remediation: The pipeline notifies but does not isolate endpoints or block IPs beyond Wazuh's Active Response.